 H5Pset_virtual(dcpl_id);

-Other creation properties can be applied if VDS will have its “own” data.
+Other creation properties can be applied if VDS will have its “private” data.
 For example, one can use contiguous, chunked, external or compact storage layout for storing VDS data that is not part of the source datasets.
-One can also apply a desired compression to the VDS “own” data that is different from compression methods used with the source datasets.
+One can also apply a desired compression to the VDS’s “private” data that is different from compression methods used with the source datasets.

-Map elements from the source datasets to VDS
+Map elements from the source datasets to the virtual dataset

-If the source and virtual datasets have fixed size dimensions, one can use HDF5 hyperslab selection mechanism to select elements for mapping.
-As in the case of the partial I/O, the number of elements selected in the source dataset for mapping must be the same as the elements selected in VDS.
+If the source and virtual datasets have fixed size dimensions, one can use the current HDF5 hyperslab selection mechanisms to select elements for the mapping.
+As in the case of partial I/O, the number of elements selected in the source dataset for mapping must be the same as the elements selected in the virtual dataset.

-The current hyperslab selection mechanism cannot be used if the dimensions of the source or virtual datasets are unlimited (as in the use cases described) or repetition of a more sophisticated pattern is desired.
+The current hyperslab selection mechanism cannot be used if the dimensions of the source or virtual datasets are unlimited (as in several of the use cases described above) or repetition of a more sophisticated pattern is desired.

 This section introduces an “unlimited” selection that overcomes a limitation of the current selection mechanism: a hyperslab pattern can be repeated only a finite number of times along each dimension (see the count parameter in the H5Sselect_hyperslab function).